 Unless you’ve been under a rock for the last day and a half you would have heard something about the latest OpenSSL vulnerability called Heartbleed.
-This article is going to help anyone that cares about the heartbleed vulnerability and WordPress SSL.
+This article is going to help anyone that cares about the heartbleed vulnerability and Wordpress SSL.
 What this vulnerability allows is for an attacker to steal information that is usually nice and tightly guarded behind your SSL certificates.
 They are able to get passwords, the private key that secures your SSL certificate that is in your servers memory and other information leaving no trace.
 This is very bad.
-Now I run a lot of WordPress websites and use SSL certificates for access to the admin area and for all user logins, you do too right, right?
+Now I run a lot of Wordpress websites and use SSL certificates for access to the admin area and for all user logins, you do too right, right?

 You can check if you’re vulnerable by using the following tool developed by Filipp Valsorda at http://filippo.io/Heartbleed/